Vict0r2055/Vict0r2055/README.md

 ## 💼 Education:
-BSC Computer Science and Statistics At the University of Zululand Competed in 2023
+BSc in Computer Science and Statistics, University of Zululand (Class of 2023)

 ## 🌱 Currently Learning
-AWS Data Engineering course, Cisco Cyberops Associate Enrolled as BSC Computer Science Honours Student at the Univeristy of Zululand
+Engaged in AWS Data Engineering course and pursuing Cisco Cyberops Associate certification.
+Additionally, enrolled as a BSc Computer Science Honours student at the University of Zululand.

 ## 🔭 Current Projects
 Currently planning on working on my honours research project on : TITLE- Data driven decision making